 Wed, Feb 28: Depart Indianapolis, arriving in Anchorage later today.
 Check in to the Hilton Anchorage for five nights.

 Thu, Mar 1: Anchorage.
 Spend the day at leisure getting to know Anchorage.
 Use your free time to visit Lake Hood, the world’s largest floatplane base or the Anchorage Museum of History and Art, the largest museum in the state and home to the finest presentation of Alaskan history.
 And be sure to check out the Fur Rendezvous, a winter festival with many truly unique events!
 This evening, mingle with mushers and other race enthusiasts at the Iditarod gala known as the Mushers Banquet.
-Watch as the starting places are drawn, enjoy dinner and celebrate “The Last Great Race.”
+Watch as the starting places are drawn, enjoy dinner and celebrate “The Last Great Race on Earth®.”
 (Meals: Breakfast, Dinner)

 Fri, Mar 2: Anchorage.
 Visit the home of official Iditarod artist, Jon Van Zyle.
 Jon and his wife, Jona, maintain a kennel of Siberian huskies that provide companionship, transportation, adventures, and inspiration for much of their art.
 Tour their art studio, view their work, meet the huskies and hear their many stories of life in Alaska and experience with the Iditarod.
 Return to Anchorage with the rest of the day at leisure.
 (B)